AdalbertKing/mssql-linux-scripts-for-multi-backup-and-restore-all-databases/README.md

 	/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'sqlpassword' -i /srv/data/attachall.sql

+You can use: runsql.bat /srv/data/attachall.sql
 ___________________________________________________________________________________________________________________________________________________________________________________________

 I hope that my work will help someone to implement and automate backup or mirror on SQL server for Linux with multiple databases.
 I am an ardent advocate of deploying MSSQL under Linux, which works better than under Windows, especially with applications using multiple databases in a single SQL server instance.
 The combination of automatic differential/full backups and ZFS file system gives a much higher level of security and flexibility.
 Recommended.
 I am preparing a similar script package for Sql Server under Windows + CMD/PowerShell.
 I would appreciate reporting bugs and suggestions for improving the procedure.

+Future scenario:
+I want to implement parameter FILES = n to restoresql.sql query, which will allow to operate on continuos .bak file with many backups, and automatically restore the last differential from many others.
+Problem is that every databases could have different numbers of backups in own .bak file.